destapi/reactive/webzy/README.md

 }
 ```

-Update the servlet to take advantage of session hamdling
+Update the servlet to take advantage of session handling

 ```java
 public class SessionDemo extends HttpServlet {